There are some great free tools to help supplement your marketing efforts — from producing content to tracking your results. Learn more here.

-There are more free options out there to help with content creation and strategy, but it’s up to the team behind the tools to make your contentengaging, shareable and memorable.
+There are more accessible options out there to help with content creation and strategy, but it’s up to the team behind the tools to make your content engaging, shareable and memorable.

-The free digital tools for business owners that we’ve collected here are just some of the options available.
+The free digital tools we’ve collected here are just some of the options available for business owners.
 When selecting a tool, don’t pick it just because it’s popular or free.
 Choose what will provide value and help you reach your goals.